JobtechSwe/gojobtech/content/other/_index.md

 Integrate services with minimum effort in your service.
 ### Jobskills Widget
 ---
-A POC for a jobskills widget that shows potential candidates from the Jobskills API based on metadata from the site the widget is placed.
+A PoC for a job skills widget that shows potential candidates from the Jobskills API based from the site in which the widget is placed.

 <https://github.com/Jobskills/jobskills-widget>